Saudi Arabia

 In every country I’ve been to there are also unexpected, beautiful and unforgettable events – though simple and ordinary at the same time.
 Once in the desert I met a camel owner who let me taste milk from a pregnant camel.
 In addition, several times I saw herds of wild camels in the desert.
 That’s why you need to stay longer in the country to feel its true character.

 Many cities also have very attractive beaches.
-They are in Jeddah, Dammam, Kobar and my favorite in Khafji.
+They are in Jeddah, Dammam, Khobar and my favourite in Khafji.
 Unfortunately only a few people would go to Khafji because it’s a small town located 5 km from Kuwait.
 If someone does not intend to go to Kuwait he would not be in Khafji, which is a pity because the beach is long and wide and fishermen pull out large specimens from the sea.

 Saudi Arabia is a road adventure.